aha-oretama/allure-rspec/README.md

 You can specify the directory where the Allure test results will appear.
 By default it would be 'gen/allure-results' within your current directory.
-When you add a `feature_with_filename` option, you can add file name in feature as a prefix.
+When you add a `feature_with_filename` option, the suites of the the Allure test results include file's name as a prefix.
 This options is useful if you have some same feature names.
-Because Allure overwrites the same feature name's result if there are some feature name.
+Because Allure overwrites the same feature name's result if there are some same feature names.

 ```ruby
     AllureRSpec.configure do |c|